sokoluk-andrey/tsi-software-engineering-pkm/visual_diagrams/assignment_6-7/order_processing.md

 Mermaid does not natively support UML use case diagrams.
 As a workaround, I used flowchart LR with stadium shapes for use cases and circles for actors, wrapping the use cases in a subgraph to represent the system boundary.
 This reproduces the visual structure and associations of a UML use case diagram.

 ### Notation Limitation
 Mermaid's circle nodes do not render as the traditional UML stick-figure actor symbol.
 This is a limitation of Mermaid's flowchart syntax — there is no built-in actor shape outside of sequence diagrams.
-PlantUML supports proper actor notation, but is not natively rendered by GitHub markdown.

 ### Tool Choice
 I chose Mermaid.js because I had already used it to build the architecture sequence diagram for the selected functionality per Ilin Maksim's task requirements.